ben-xD/dotfiles-macos/README.md

     - You should see "secret key is available"
     - run `addkey`
     - Select `4`: `z(4) RSA (sign only)` and enter `4096`
+    - Select an expiry date
+        - It's better to extend the expiry date of existing subkeys instead of creating a new one.
+Why?
+After using a subkey on GitHub, you cannot delete it from the public key.
+Commits signed with that public subkey will be unverified if the new GPG public key doesn't include that subkey.
+This doesn't mean there is a tradeoff between the size of the GPG public key and how frequently you expire subkeys, because you can just extend the expiry date of the subkey.
     - Save it: run `save`
 - and configure Git to use it: `git config --global user.signingkey $sub_key_id`
 - Export the public key, run Run `gpg --export --armor $public_key_id > gpg.$(whoami).$(date +%Y%m%d).pub`